 The Nobel Prize-winning research on the nitric-acid-free radical that led to the development of Viagra taught us that the inner lining of blood vessels uses nitric oxide to cause the surrounding smooth muscles to relax.1 This, in turn, dilates the vessels, reduces blood pressure, and increases blood flow, which dramatically reduces erectile dysfunctions.

-The most common type of cardiovascular disease (CVD) – where plaque deposits partially block large arteries –
+The most common type of cardiovascular disease (CVD) – where plaque deposits partially block large arteries – causes high blood pressure through these blockages.
+Let’s explain how this works in simpler words.

 Imagine that you’re watering your garden and the hose is fully extended and is switched on.
 The water falls two feet short of a rosebush that you need to water.
 What do you do?
 You instinctively cover a bit of the end of the hose with your thumb, and suddenly, the water easily reaches the rosebush.